AiJared/DSA_in_python/README.md

 - Update the head to point to the second node.
 - Optionally, free the memory allocated to the deleted node.

+Check the implementation in Python in the file circular_linked_list.py.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.